AaronKutch/specialized-div-rem/README.md

     - `_all_mid` means that all the bits of `duo` are random and the lower 3/4 bits of `div` are random (the higher 1/4 of the bits are zero),
     - `_all_0` means that all the bits of `duo` are random and the lower 1/4 bits of `div` are random

-The `_long` benches are using the algorithm in this library and the `_std` benches are using the algorithms Rust is using for `/` and `%`.
+The `_new` benches are using the algorithm in this library and the `_std` benches are using the algorithms Rust is using for `/` and `%`.

 Additionally, when the benchmarks are run, some of the time per iteration is taken up by operations other than the division operation.
 The `_baseline` benchmarks approximate this time.

 On an AMD FX-9800P RADEON R7, the benchmarks look like this.
-There is probably CPU throttling happening here, but a separate benchmark on an Intel CPU using Docker shows approximately the same ratios between `_long` and `_std`.
 Note that all of the 128 bit benches show improvement of the long division over the one Rust is using.

 ```